Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-native-reachability/README.md

 # Spring Cloud Azure Native Reachability client library for Java

-Hey, if you want to use Spring Boot 3 and Spring Cloud Azure 5.x to build a native image, you can add this `spring-cloud-azure-native-reachability:5.0.0-beta.1` to your dependencies, but please note this native support is not GA ready, it is still in beta support, so please expect breaking changes in further.
+This library provides the reachability metadata for Spring Cloud Azure libraries when using with Spring Boot 3.
+To build a native executable, you can add this `spring-cloud-azure-native-reachability` to your dependencies.

+**NOTE**: Please do note that this library is not GA ready, it is still in beta support, so please expect breaking changes in future.
+And once the AOT support is ready, this libray will be deprecated, and all the reachability metadata will be incorporated into each Spring Cloud Azure library's source code directly.

 ## Getting started